StinoBytes/mediastack/README.md

 ## 5. Configure the services

 > [!NOTE]
-> If you run the services on another device, change `localhost` in the addresses to the server ip address.
+> If you run the services on another device, change `localhost` in the addresses to your server ip address.

 #### qBittorrent - http://localhost:8080

-- Log in with user 'admin' and temporary password which can be found in the docker logs (`docker logs qbittorrent`).
+- Log in with user 'admin' and temporary password which can be found in the docker logs (execute `docker logs qbittorrent` in a terminal on the device the containers run on).
 - Go to `Options > WebUI` and change the admin password.
 Optionally you can enable `Bypass authentication for clients on localhost` for your own convenience.
 - Scroll down and click `Save`.
 - Go to `Options > Downloads` and change Default Save Path to `/data/downloads` and click `Save`.

 > [!TIP]
-> From this point on it might be easier to follow this YouTube guide: https://www.youtube.com/watch?v=3k_MwE0Z3CE&t=876s together with the steps below.
+> For the Prowlarr-Sonarr-Radarr steps it might be easier to follow this YouTube guide along with the next steps: https://www.youtube.com/watch?v=3k_MwE0Z3CE&t=876s
 >
 > The guide uses slightly different ports and URL's but you should keep the ones mentioned in the steps below.
 Also skip the Lidarr and Backup parts (might be added later in this stack but for now it won't).